AdobeDocs/experience-manager-64.en/help/release-notes/cfp-release-notes.md

 AEM 6.4.8.4 is a Cumulative Fix Pack (CFP) that is dependent on AEM 6.4 Service Pack 8.
 Install the CFP after installing AEM 6.4 Service Pack 8.

-In AEM 6.4.8.4, the built-in repository (Apache Jackrabbit Oak) is updated to version 1.8.23.
+In AEM 6.4.8.4, the built-in repository (Apache Jackrabbit Oak) is updated to version [TBD].

 For information on CFP and other types of releases, see [AEM Update Release Vehicle Definitions](https://docs.adobe.com/content/help/en/experience-manager-65/deploying/deploying/update-release-vehicle-definitions.html)